 Over time it’s really common for dirt and debris to build up and clog the inside of the ignition lock cylinder.
-You’ll probably start to notice an increase in resistance to insert the key, and within long you will start to have difficulty removing the key.
-It’s best not to ignore this.
+You’ll probably start to notice an increase in resistance to insert the key, and not long thereafter you will start to have difficulty removing the key.
+It’s best not to ignore this sign.

-The reason your key is getting stuck in the ignition could be because your car key is damaged.
+The reason you have a car key stuck in the ignition could be because your car key is damaged.
 Any major damage or bend should be clear to the eye, but more minor wear may not be so obvious.

 An obvious bend in the key can be straightened out with a pair of pliers, but worn teeth or a major bend in the key will warrant replacement.